-Table 2 shows a comparison of the estimated parameters for different subjects and different points on the face.
+Table 2 shows a comparison of the estimated parameters across the face for different subjects.
 There is a significant difference in both parameters across the male and female subject; the male subject's skin exhibits higher absorption and smaller scattering.
-Our parameters are on the same scale as previously estimated parameters, although the color distribution is slightly different.
-In particular, [6] predict a greater $\sigma's$ for the blue channel than the red channel.
-This might be because of different color response of our systems, or because [6] obtain measurements on the subject's arm.
+Our parameters are on the same scale as those previously estimated, although the color distribution is slightly different.
+In particular, [6] predicts a greater σ's for the blue channel than the red channel.
+This might be because of different color response of our systems, or because [6] obtain measurements on the subject's arm instead of the face.

-We validate our parameters with renderings of faces produced under different incident illumination and we compare them to ground truth images captured under cross-polarized illumination to eliminate specular reflections.
-Our renderings do not reproduce the complete reflectance of a person's face, including the specular surface reflection and indirect light, which are components of a complete face scanning system (e.g. [1], [14]).
-Using the spatially varying properties that we estimated from section 5 and the geometry information from section 6, we render the subsurface response of the face using the method outlined in [6].
-We perform a color correction step on our renderings using a $3 \times 3$ color matrix.
+We validate our parameters with renderings of faces produced under different incident illumination and we compare them to ground truth images (captured under cross-polarized illumination to eliminate specular reflections).
+Our renderings do not reproduce the complete reflectance of a person's face, as we ignore the specular surface reflection and interreflected light, which would be simulated in the context of a complete face scanning system (e.g. [1, 17]).
+Using the spatially varying properties estimated in Section 5 and the geometry estimated in Section 6, we render the subsurface response of the face using the method outlined in [6].
+We perform a color correction step on our renderings using a color matrix to compensate for crosstalk between the color channels of the projector and the camera.

-Figure 1 shows a comparison of our approach with an image rendered with constant translucency (an average of the estimated translucency values over the entire face), and spatially varying reflectivity, similar to the approach proposed in [14].
-The presence of the whiskers inside the skin on the right side of the image reduces its translucency, an effect captured by our technique Figure 1 (c).
-Note that just a constant translucency parameter, Figure 1 (a), cannot account for this.
-Figure 2 shows that constant parameters also cannot predict correctly the response of skin in the lip region.
-Figure 7 shows a comparison between a synthetic rendering created using our technique and a real image captured under similar light.
-Notice that our technique correctly renders the scattering of light across the illumination edge and the skin color in fully lit areas.
+Figure 4 shows a comparison of our approach with an image rendered with constant translucency (an average of the estimated translucency values over the entire face), and spatially varying reflectivity.
+The presence of whiskers inside the skin on the right side of the image reduces its translucency, an effect captured by our technique (Figure 4(c)).
+Note that just a constant translucency parameter (Figure 4(a)) cannot account for this.
+Figure 7 shows that constant parameters also cannot correctly predict the response of skin in the lip region.
+However, using constant parameters that are the average of our estimated spatially varying parameters for the subject, 7(b), provides a more accurate image compared with parameters derived from previously published translucency values 7(a).
+Figure 5 shows a comparison between a synthetic rendering created using our technique and a real image captured under similar light.
+Our technique correctly renders the scattering of light across the illumination edge and the skin color in fully lit areas.